 - Analyzes brand sentiment and share of voice against competitors.

-- Identifies the original sources AI models are citing.
+- Identifies the exact original sources AI models are citing.

-- Daily tracking keeps you updated on any shifts in representation.
+- Daily tracking keeps you updated on representation shifts.

 Cons:

-- As a newer, specialized tool, it lacks the broader SEO features of hybrid platforms.
+- Lacks broader SEO features found in hybrid platforms.

-Best For: Large enterprises and data-driven marketing teams that require granular insights and API access to manage their brand’s perception across a wide array of AI platforms.
+Best For: Large enterprises and data-driven marketing teams requiring granular insights and API access.

 Pros:

-- Advanced sentiment analysis tracks how brand perception changes over time.
+- Advanced sentiment analysis maps brand perception over time.

 Cons:

-- Can be overly complex for teams new to AEO.
+- Steep learning curve for teams new to AEO.

-Best For: SEO agencies and in-house teams that need a reliable, all-in-one solution for both traditional SERP tracking and modern LLM monitoring.
+Best For: SEO agencies and in-house teams needing a reliable, all-in-one solution for traditional and LLM tracking.

 Pros: